We’re all about your real competitive advantage.

 Looking into the future

-Looking at the future of your sector or the world you live in is not about focusing on the big smart predictions.
-It’s about uncovering signals, understanding historical trajectories, connecting and knitting together larger patterns, and bringing alternatives voices into your thoughts.
+Looking at the future of your sector or the world you live in is not about focusing on big smart predictions.
+It’s about uncovering signals, understanding historical trajectories, connecting and knitting together larger patterns, and bringing alternative voices into your thoughts.
 It is essential to understand that thinking about tomorrow is not about clever predictions.
 But instead, imagine the kind of future we want and how we are going to get there.
 This can be geopolitical, individual or organisational systematic imagining.

-But, no one can predict the future
+But no one can predict the future

 No one can predict the future.
 No one can tell what tech will be around in 10 years.
-We are getting better in looking into the future, and AI is helping us make better predictions.
+We are getting better at looking into the future, and AI is helping us make better predictions.
 Concentrating on a single event or piece of technology using a specific question about a particular subject will help improve the prediction.
 It’s much harder to assess the future on a geopolitical and national economic level.
-Taking a look at Bank of England, Federal Reserve and IMF forecasts show that they are as much wrong as they are right.
+Taking a look at the Bank of England, Federal Reserve and IMF forecasts show that they are as much wrong as they are right.
 They look for visible signals, but like an iceberg, these signals are likely accompanied by a big lump of substantial disturbance that we can’t see at all.
 These disturbances cause the signals we can see.
 But they can also change the signals without notice.
 Looking to the future means looking deeper to find the disturbances without the signals taking all your attention.

 What’s the signal?

 Looking at the future is difficult, but it is needed so you can be prepared for what could happen.
 It brings you a list of possibilities to allow you to be prepared.
 It’s about trying to build a map of the future and isolating those islands of opportunity and risk.
 Once you have the list of possibilities, you can then have a list of questions about each one of them.
 Questions like so what?
 What can we learn?
 And what do we want to achieve?
 What resources do we require?

 Like Competitive Intelligence, futurism is not only forward-looking but requires us to think about the actions we need to take.
 Future signals are all around us right now.
 You may see something interesting and ask what it is.
 The next questions to ask are what’s going on and, most importantly, why is it happening.
 Signals are everywhere.
 But we live in a noisy world.
-They can be a new product, a piece of gossip about your competitor, new tech, a new patent application or boost by a CEO.
-A news report, a new prototype etc
+They can be a new product, a piece of gossip about your competitor, new tech, a new patent application or a boost by a CEO.
+A news report, a new prototype etc.

 It’s essential to look for these signals all the time.
 See some out of place and ask why.
 Build these signals with your team.
 Debate them, agree or dismiss them.
 Together, determine what to do next.
 You may see these patterns in historical data or situations.
 The past trends we keep doing.
 The patterns we are doing now.
 History doesn’t repeat itself, but patterns do.

 Finding the patterns